skisel-bt/example-counter/README.md

 }
 ```

-To see how you could verify how your smart contract runs,
+To verify that the smart contract operate as expected,
-there exist unit tests in `contract/src/test/counter.test.ts`.
+we've provided some unit tests in `contract/src/test/counter.test.ts`.

-They use a simple simulator that illustrate
+We've also provided tests that use a simple simulator, which illustrates
-how to initialize and call smart contract code locally without running a node:
+how to initialize and call the smart contract code locally without running a node in `contract/src/test/counter-simulator.ts`
-`contract/src/test/counter-simulator.ts`

 ### Building the smart contract